request-interop/interface/README.md

-# RequestInterop Interface Package
+# Request-Interop Interface Package

-This package provides interoperable interfaces for encapsulating readable server-side request values in PHP 8.4 or later, in order to reduce the global mutable state problems that exist with PHP superglobals.
+This package provides a standard set of interoperable interfaces for encapsulating readable server-side request values in PHP 8.4 or later, in order to reduce the global mutable state problems that exist with PHP superglobals.
 It reflects and refines the common practices of over a dozen different userland projects.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14][] ([RFC 2119][], [RFC 8174][]).

 ## Interfaces

-This package defines the following interfaces:
+Request-Interop defines the following interfaces:

 - _Request_ to represent the incoming request.
-- _Upload_ to represent an uploaded file.
+- _RequestUpload_ to represent an uploaded file.
-- _Url_ to represent the request URL.
+- _RequestBody_ to represent the raw content of the request or an uploaded file.
-- _Body_ to represent mutable request or upload body content.
+- _RequestUrl_ to represent the requested URL.
-- _Factory_ to create instances of the above.
+- _RequestFactory_ to create instances of the above.

+It also defines a _RequestTypeAliases_ interface with PHPStan types to aid static analysis.

 Notes: